Amazing Uses for Garlic in Your Home & Garden

 When Hippocrates said over 2300 years ago “Let your food be your medicine” he no doubt had garlic in mind.

-There is so much more to garlic and I thoroughly recommend you read ‘How Can I Use Herbs in My Daily Life?‘ to learn and apply how to use it to boost your health and well-being, as well as 500 other herbs.
+There is so much more to garlic.
+I thoroughly recommend you read ‘How Can I Use Herbs in My Daily Life?‘ to learn how to use garlic to boost your health and wellbeing.

-• Garlic has been widely used for health benefits since Egyptian times and scientific research continues to confirm its many applications for building immunity, anti-cancer properties, lowering cholesterol and too many more to mention.
+- Garlic has been widely used for health benefits since Egyptian times.
+Scientific research continues to confirm its many applications for building immunity, anti-cancer properties, lowering cholesterol and too many more to mention.
 It is widely used as a natural alternative for many diseases with fewer side effects than drugs.
 [See the References at the end of this post.]

 The sulphur content of garlic acts as a strong disinfectant – rub a raw cut garlic clove on cuts as an antibacterial agent.